techidaily/site-facebook/source/_posts/break-the-cycle-how-to-stop-using-facebook-daily.md

  After the deactivation of your account, your comments will be visible on Facebook but with plain text and a default icon.
 No one will be able to open your profile and send you messages.

  Since Facebook is connected to Messenger (a separate app), your contacts will still be able to send you messages and calls.
 You don’t want that either?
-You can[deactivate your Messenger account](https://www.makeuseof.com/tag/deactivate-facebook-messenger/) as well.
+You can [deactivate your Messenger account](https://www.makeuseof.com/tag/deactivate-facebook-messenger/) as well.

 ## How to Deactivate Your Facebook Account